 Planet Fitness (PLNT) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from Planet Fitness as it approaches its next earnings release.
-In that report, analysts expect Planet Fitness to post earnings of $0.26 per share.
-This would mark year-over-year growth of 52.94%.
-Our most recent consensus estimate is calling for quarterly revenue of $179.61 million, up 34.27% from the year-ago period.
+Wall Street will be looking for positivity from Planet Fitness as it approaches its next earnings report date.
+On that day, Planet Fitness is projected to report earnings of $0.26 per share, which would represent year-over-year growth of 52.94%.
+Meanwhile, our latest consensus estimate is calling for revenue of $179.61 million, up 34.27% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for Planet Fitness.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Planet Fitness.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 5.29% higher.
-Planet Fitness is currently sporting a Zacks Rank of #2 (Buy).
+Planet Fitness currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Planet Fitness has a Forward P/E ratio of 48.54 right now.
-This represents a premium compared to its industry's average Forward P/E of 36.17.
+Looking at its valuation, Planet Fitness is holding a Forward P/E ratio of 47.26.
+For comparison, its industry has an average Forward P/E of 35.12, which means Planet Fitness is trading at a premium to the group.

-Also, we should mention that PLNT has a PEG ratio of 2.43.
+Investors should also note that PLNT has a PEG ratio of 2.36 right now.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Leisure and Recreation Services stocks are, on average, holding a PEG ratio of 1.85 based on yesterday's closing prices.
+Leisure and Recreation Services stocks are, on average, holding a PEG ratio of 1.76 based on yesterday's closing prices.

 The Leisure and Recreation Services industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 99, which puts it in the top 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 100, putting it in the top 40% of all 250+ industries.

 To follow PLNT in the coming trading sessions, be sure to utilize Zacks.com.